brettshepherd/blocks/README.md

 	blocks.rePack()
 ```

-Note that it should be called when creating your instance, to pack the initial items.
+Note that repack is called when Blocks is first intialized.
+To append elements, it's more efficient to use update().

 ### .update()